Rugby league in England: Derivatives of rugby league

 Rugby league sevens is particularly popular with pub teams drawn from the regulars at a pub; it is often difficult for a single public house to form a full squad of 13 players and 4 substitutes.

 Rugby league nines is the more common form of the shortened version of the game.
 The Carnegie Floodlit Nines, Middlesex 9s and the York International 9s are three of the best known rugby league nines tournaments in England.
 The York nines began in 2002 and the Middlesex nines a year later.
 All three competitions feature professional and amateur teams from England as well as teams from abroad.

 Touch Rugby is administered by Rugby Football League through a product known as Play Touch Rugby League.

 Try Tag Rugby are the RFL's official Tag Rugby League partners, running leagues in London, Yorkshire and the Thames Valley.

 Wheelchair rugby league was first introduced to England in 2005.
 The first competitive league began in 2009.

 Masters Rugby League which uses modified rules to allow older players to continue playing has only recently arrived in England and is not widely played.

 Stadiums

 There are 36 stadiums in England considered to be rugby league stadiums, most of these are shared with association football teams.
 The largest club venue is the Odsal Stadium, home of Bradford Bulls, and has a capacity of 27,500.

 There is no national stadium for rugby league in England.
 Despite this Wembley Stadium is annually used as the venue of the Challenge Cup Final, and Old Trafford as the venue of the Super League Grand Final.

 The Super League's Magic Weekend is used to promote rugby league to a wider audience.
 The Millennium Stadium, Murrayfield, Etihad Stadium, St James' Park, and Anfield have all be used to host the event.
+Elland Road will host the 2024 Super League Magic Weekend.